AninditaBasu/pi-projects/topics/bash_security_camera.md

 ## The steps

+1. Switch on the Raspberry Pi and wait for the green light to stop flashing.
-1. If you don't have an external keyboard or mouse, log in remotely to your Raspberry Pi by using Connect:
+1. Log in remotely to your Raspberry Pi by using Connect:
     1. On your laptop, open `https://connect.raspberrypi.com/` and sign in.
-	1. On the Devices page, click **Connect via > Screen sharing**, and wait for a few seconds for the remote session to start.
+	1. On the Devices page, you should see your Raspberry Pi.
+If it isn't, wait for a few minutes and refresh the page.
+Then, click **Connect via > Screen sharing**, and wait for a few seconds for the remote session to start.
 You should then see the Raspberry Pi desktop in your laptop browser window.
 1. Install any patches, fixes, and upgrades that might have been made to the operating system by opening the Raspberry Pi terminal window (the console icon near the top left) and running the following two commands one after the other:
     -  `sudo apt-get update`
 	-  `sudo apt-get upgrade`